Robust SAC-Enabled UAV-RIS Assisted Secure MISO Systems With Untrusted EH Receivers: Introduction

+The main contributions of this paper are summarized as follows: \begin{itemize} \item We propose a secure UAV--RIS-assisted multiuser MISO SWIPT system with UEHRs and imperfect CSI, and formulate a WCSEE maximization problem. \item We develop a BCD--SCA-based optimization framework that enables efficient joint optimization of UAV location, RIS phase shifts, and transmit power, providing fast convergence and competitive SEE performance compared with learning-based benchmark schemes. \item We propose a tailored SAC-based DRL approach for the more general WCSEE problem with discrete RIS phase shifts, which effectively captures the coupling among variables and avoids repeated iterative optimization.

+\item Simulation results show that the proposed SAC approach achieves up to $28\%$ improvement over the SCA-based benchmark and about $16\%$ over deep deterministic policy gradient (DDPG), while also outperforming twin delayed deep deterministic policy gradient (TD3).
+Moreover, SCA becomes comparable to DDPG at high transmit power or large RIS sizes, whereas SAC consistently achieves the best performance across all scenarios. \end{itemize} Table~\ref{tab:comparison} compares the proposed approach with existing works, highlighting its distinguishing features.
+Unlike prior studies, the proposed framework jointly considers UAV location optimization, RIS design, SWIPT, and both SEE and WCSEE within a unified setting.

 The remainder of this paper is organized as follows.
-Section~\ref{Sys_Model} introduces the system and channel models and formulates the SEE maximization problem.
-Section~\ref{SAC-section} presents the proposed SAC-based solution, while Section~\ref{sec:SCA} details the SCA-based benchmark.
-Numerical results are provided in Section~\ref{Simulat}, and conclusions are drawn in Section~\ref{conc}.
+Section~\ref{Sys_Model} presents the system and channel models and formulates the SEE maximization problem.
+Section~\ref{sec:SCA} introduces the SCA-based solution, while Section~\ref{SAC-section} describes the SAC-based general framework.
+Numerical results are provided in Section~\ref{Simulat}, followed by conclusions in Section~\ref{conc}.

 \textit{Notation}: We use bold lowercase/uppercase letters for vectors/matrices.
 The notation $(\cdot)^T$ and $(\cdot)^H$ denote the transpose operator and the conjugate transpose operator, respectively. $\mathfrak{Re}$ and $\mathfrak{Im}$ represent the real and the imaginary parts of a complex variable, respectively.
-Notation $\triangleq$ denotes a definition, while $\mathbb{R}^{N \times N}$ and $\mathbb{C}^{N \times N}$ denote the sets of $M \times N$ real and complex matrices, respectively.
+Notation $\triangleq$ denotes a definition, while $\mathbb{R}^{M \times N}$ and $\mathbb{C}^{M \times N}$ denote the sets of $M \times N$ real and complex matrices, respectively.
 The matrix $\mathbf{I}_N$ denotes the $N \times N$ identity matrix, $[\mathbf{x}]_m$ is the $m$-th element of a vector $\mathbf{x}$ and $[\mathbf{X}]_{m,n}$ is the $(m,n)$-th element of a matrix $\mathbf{X}$.
 The operator $\mathrm{diag}\{\cdot\}$ constructs a diagonal matrix from its vector argument.